ZQFORWARD/Gait-Neural-Network/README.md

 # Gait-Neural-Network
-Gait Neutal Network for Human-Exoskeleton Interaction In order to adapt to the input of the model, it is recommended to build the data set according to the requirements.
+Gait Neutal Network for Human-Exoskeleton Interaction.
+In order to adapt to the input of the model, it is recommended to build the data set according to the requirements.

 The data set format is as follows: